History and Timeline of the Freedom to Marry in the United States

 December 9, 1999: The Hawaii Supreme Court, bound by the new restrictive constitutional amendment, dismisses the couples' challenge and leaves standing the denial of marriage.

 December 20, 1999: The Vermont Supreme Court rules in Baker v.
-State of Vermont that same-sex couples must be treated equally to different-sex married couples.
+State of Vermont, a case brought by Gay & Lesbian Advocates & Defenders, that same-sex couples must be treated equally to different-sex married couples.
 The Vermont legislature responds by establishing civil union, a separate legal status that affords couples some, but not all, of the protections that come with marriage - falling short of the constitutional command of equality, but far more than gay couples have had before.
 The law goes into effect on July 1, 2000.

 November 7, 2000: Anti-gay forces in Nebraska push through the discriminatory Initiative Measure 416 at the ballot, constitutionally prohibiting the state from respecting any form of family status or recognition for same-sex couples.
 In the years that follow, similar amendments are passed in 27 additional states, writing marriage discrimination into a total of 29 state constitutions and disadvantaging millions of same-sex couples across the country.